iroanya/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 A. From John Hopkins GitHub repository.

 B From NCDC website.
 However, I have problems scraping data from the website as the COVID19 data on the NCDC website appears not to be functional.
-I had to copy saved data to my pc and used that for the dataframe.
+I had to copy saved data to my pc and used that for the dataframe, see https://github.com/iroanya/Nigeria-COVID-19-Data-Analysis-Using-Python/blob/main/NCDC%20Covid19%20Data.docx

 C. I took data from the Ustacky Github repository to complete the data collection process.